JustSomeGuy2000/Minecards/Docs.md

     In the abscence of commands, "g" is constantly written to the socket.
     If nothing is received, a countdown is started.
     If at the end of the countdown, still nothing is received, it is assumed the opponent has disconencted and the game ends with them conceding.
+If [0]="d", the following one to two characters are the id number of the card that was drawn.
 If [0]="x", there is no following information.
 Note that the only information communicated is the player's direct action.
 Any passives, items, etc. that activate are handled by the client.